 Use the Symbology pane to change the symbology of a terrain dataset.

 - Select a terrain dataset layer in the Contents pane.

-- On the Appearance tab, in the Drawing group, click Symbology.
+- On the Terrain Dataset Layer tab set, in the Drawing group, click Symbology.

-This opens the Symbology pane.
-From here, you can modify the desired symbology for the terrain dataset layer selected in the Contents pane.
+The Symbology pane appears.
+In the pane, you can modify the desired symbology for the terrain dataset layer selected in the Contents pane.
 You can also select another terrain dataset layer from the Contents pane and, without closing the Symbology pane, apply the same symbology to it.

 Terrain dataset symbology renderers

 Draw Terrain points using one of the following symbology renderers: